 Even if a make-up artist has the most high-end and highly reviewed make-up products + the greatest talent in the world, I won’t risk putting things on my face that I have not tested in the past. (that’s how sensitive my skin is!)

 Even at weddings and events (even photoshoots!) that I attend, I had to do my own makeup, learn from my own mistakes (wrong shade, didn’t last all day, causing me to break up, etc.) I’ve seen many videos and blogs that did not work for my skin (as you know, we all have different types!), which is why I wanted to share my own routine that you can try out, especially if you have acne-prone, oily and sensitive skin!

 Since we all have been wearing masks since the whole pandemic started, adding an “extra layer” of protection on my face to avoid acne has also been my new normal!
-I wanted to share the top products that I use and my updated make-up process, which have allowed me to wear masks and not worry about acne!
+I wanted to share the top products that I use and my updated makeup process, allowing me to wear masks and not worry about acne!

 This site contains affiliate links.
 For more info, please see our full disclosure.